danmaps/spooner/README.md

 | --- |

 Inspired by [a great podcast episode](https://testandcode.com/80), I created this to learn about packaging, flit, tox, pytest, and coverage.
+I also threw in a few learning experiences related to  Azure pipelines and black.
 It went surprisingly well, so now I have a thing that lives on the internet.
 Anyone can install and play with it!
 Neat!

 ## Installation